RENBRAN/documentation/content/applications/inventory_and_mrp/inventory/product_management/product_tracking/serial_numbers.rst

    If the import button is not visible, ensure the :guilabel:`Create New` box is checked in the :ref:`receipt's configuration page <inventory/product_management/operation-type-setting>`.

-Doing so opens the :guilabel:`Import Lots` pop-up window.
+Doing so opens the :guilabel:`Import Serials` pop-up window.
 Enter each serial number on a separate line in the :guilabel:`Lots/Serial numbers` text field.

 .. image:: serial_numbers/stock-move-import-serials.png